Sentinel Events Reported by Private Hospitals in 2026 (as at 31 March 2026)

 In January 2026, one sentinel event was reported by a private hospital.
 The event involved the retention of a piece of swab in the vagina of a 38-year-old female following vaginal delivery.

-Serious Untoward Events Reported by Private Hospitals in 2026
+Serious Untoward Events Reported by Private Hospitals in 2026 (as at 31 March 2026)

 | Serious Untoward Events | Jan-Mar | Apr-Jun | Jul-Sep | Oct-Dec | |